barryclark/jekyll-now/_posts/2019-01-17-Playing-Around-System-Drawing-PowerShell.md

 Using this and just retrying a bunch of times as we scan across the image space, we can check any given area for empty space.
-You will however notice the somewhat tricky lack of an exact overload for checking the visibility of a `GraphicsPath` &mdash; this stymied me for a moment until I realised that the `GraphicsPath` object has a `$Path.GetBounds()` method, which returns a `[RectangleF]` object.
+You will, however, notice the somewhat tricky lack of an exact overload for checking the visibility of a `GraphicsPath`.
+This stymied me for a moment until I realised that the `GraphicsPath` object has a `$Path.GetBounds()` method, which returns a `[RectangleF]` object.
 Using this, we can check if a given path's bounds intersect with (are visible when drawn over) the existing Region object.